gsupp/noms/_recipes/quick-korean-beef-quinoa-bowl.md

 - Once the quinoa is done, take off the heat and fluff with a fork.
 Serve beef over quinoa, top with green onion.

 ---

+Can also be garnished with jalapenos, seasame seeds, fried egg, etc.